sklav/lxc-pywizard/README.md

 - add option to configure static ip from command line on creation
 - eliminate any unnecessary hardcoded paths where possible
 - possibility to make the scrip work with febootstrap, which would in theory add fedora and centos/rhel support to the script
-- Add version information for tracking purposes
+- make lvm optional for those that prefer options

 Example Usage
 =============
-create a cache for containers to use. lxc-pywizard --create
+create a cache for containers to use. lxc-pywizard --create | -cr

 Update the cache
 lxc-pywizard -u or --update

-launch a container by defining some basics ./lxc-pywizard -cont --fqdn=test4.sklav --ram=512 --size=4G --fs=ext3
+launch a container by defining some basics lxc-pywizard --container | -cont --fqdn=test4.sklav --ram=512 --size=4G --fs=ext3

+Display version information
+lxc-pywizard --version | -v | -V